mozilla/gecko-dev/remote/doc/marionette/Prefs.md

 on the same system.
 The effective port is written to the user preference file when the server has started and is also logged to stdout.

+## `marionette.navigate-after-click.enabled`

+Check for a potential navigation after a click event was dispatched via "WebDriver:ElementClick".
+Defaults to `true`.

+## `marionette.navigate-after-click.timeout`

+Defines the amount of milliseconds to wait for a potential navigation after a click event was dispatched via "WebDriver:ElementClick".
+Defaults to 50ms.